What can a bad experience on ketamine feel like?

 Have trouble breathing

-These are signs of a methamphetamine overdose.
+These are signs of an overdose.
 You or the people around you should act quickly.